Okabe-Rintarou-0/Minik8s/README.md

 The infra container provides network namespace and volumes for all the other containers.
 So they can communicate with each other though `localhost` and share same volumes.

+#### How to allocate unique IP for pods

+[Weave Net](https://www.weave.works/) can be used as a Docker plugin.
+A Docker network named `weave` is created by `weave launch`, which can be visible in the whole cluster.
+Under the Weave Net, containers can be allocated its `ClusterIP` in the cluster.

+After the `pause` container has been created, `kubelet` runs the command `weave attach <ip> <pause_container_id>` to attach `ClusterIP` to the pod.

+To make the Weave Net visible from host, run the command `weave expose <ip>` to join the Weave Net.

 #### Support & References

 + Docker http client: [Moby](https://pkg.go.dev/github.com/docker/docker/client)